trustbit/logistic-hackathon-agent-template-csharp/README.md

 ## Can I build a Docker image and run it locally
 - `docker build -t logistic-agent .` will build a local Docker image
 - `docker run -p 8080:8080 logistic-agent` will start the truck agent locally in a container and will service requests on port 8080.

+## Can I get more information about the model properties?
+Sure, check out our [API documentation](https://app.swaggerhub.com/apis-docs/trustbit/trustbit-sustainable-logistics-simulation/1.0.0) and also thoroughly read our [Simulation documentation](https://github.com/trustbit/logistic-hackathon-public#simulation).